basilkottilingal/Regex-Lexer-Parser-C/README.md

 | `{n,m}`  | Bounded repetition   | Matches **between n and m** occurrences (inclusive)             |
 | `\`      | Escape | Removes special meaning from the next character (e.g., `\.` matches a literal `.`) |

+  3. Additionally uses quotes (ex : `"foo"`) for string matching as in flex
-  3. NOTE : DOESN'T support any kind of pattern lookahead assertions.
+  4. NOTE : DOESN'T support any kind of pattern lookahead assertions.
 ```lex
 foo\bar    { /* foo should be followed by bar */ }
 foo(?=bar) { /* foo should be followed by bar */ }